Completing Your Program

 Program Completion and Your F-1 Status

-If you are an undergraduate student, your completion date will be the last day of the term in which you complete your degree requirements, usually the last day of final exams (regardless of the date you actually graduate from the university).
+If you are an undergraduate student, or a graduate student in a coursework-only program, your completion date will be the last day of final exams during the term in which you complete your degree requirements.

-If you are a graduate student writing a thesis or dissertation, your completion date will be the date that you submit the final draft of your thesis or dissertation (provided that you have been making normal progress toward your degree completion).
+If you are a graduate student writing a thesis or dissertation, your completion date will be either:

 Your eligibility to work on campus ends upon completion of your program of study.